What You Need to Know: Individual Retirement Accounts (IRAs)

 Roth IRAs are comprised of deposits made with post-tax dollars.
 These deposits are not deducted from your annual income, so you’re paying taxes on this money up front.
 However, any withdrawals made from the account (including principal and money earned) are tax-free if considered a qualified distribution.
 Please consult with a tax professional regarding your particular situation.

-There are limits on who can contribute to a Roth account – and if you’re making more than $132,000 as a single filer, you’re no longer eligible to contribute.
+There are limits on who can contribute to a Roth account – and if you’re making more than $139,000 as a single filer for the 2020 tax year, you’re not eligible to contribute.
 Make sure you talk to a licensed tax professional about your contribution limits, or if you’re filing as a married couple.

-Where can you find an IRA?
 Most financial services firms offer some type of IRA account.
-Many banks or credit unions will offer a simple IRA account that earns a nominal interest rate on monies deposited.
+Many banks or credit unions will offer a simple IRA savings or certificate account that earns a nominal interest rate on monies deposited.
 If you’re looking for an IRA account that will hold stocks, bonds and mutual funds, you’ll want to look for a licensed investment advisor.

 Don’t automatically sign up with the first person, or account, you find.
 Make sure you call around and do your research.